How to Make Your Officers Look Like Gods: what happens when you bring Gothic symbolic density to naval fiction

 They’ve been to the abyss and returned luminous, and now they command from shore, from safety, from the blessed side of the myth

-But some admirals keep the drauhessa.
+But some will keep the drauhessa.

 White Dolphin (Sollurela): Blessed, messenger, chosen by the sea, operates in the light